molofgarb/molofgarb/README.md

     - post-scriptum-mortar-tool: calculates mortar inputs for Post Scriptum given current and target coordinates

-        - Next step is to design a GUI for the program, but would take a lot of time to learn QT
+        - Next step is to design a GUI for the program, but is not a high priority at the moment

     - molofgarb.github.io: personal website to showcase programming projects